Sonic2kDBS/long_term_memory/README.md

 NOTICE: This extension may conflict with [other extensions that modify the context](https://github.com/wawawario2/long_term_memory/issues/44)

-NOTICE: If you have been using this extension on or before 05/06/2023, you should follow the [character namespace migration instructions](#character-namespace-migration-instructions).

-NOTICE: If you have been using this extension on or before 04/01/2023, you should follow the [extension migration instructions](#extension-migration-instructions).

 Welcome to the experimental repository for the long-term memory (LTM) extension for oobabooga's Text Generation Web UI.
 The goal of the LTM extension is to enable the chatbot to "remember" conversations long-term.
 Please note that this is an early-stage experimental project, and perfect results should not be expected.
 This project has been tested on Ubuntu LTS 22.04.
 Other people have tested it successfully on Windows.
 Compatibility with macOS is unknown.

 ## How to Run (updated 2025)